Fees, Scholarship and Refund Policy

 Tuition and Fees

-A non-refundable application fee of $60 is required to apply.
-Tuition for the 2016 two-week program was $1,835; and room and board on campus an additional $812.
-A nominal increase is expected for the summer of 2017 and will be confirmed shortly.
-Students from the local area are welcome to commute.
+A nonrefundable application fee of $60 is required to apply.
+Tuition for the 2019 two-week program is $1,950.
+Room and board on campus is an additional $854.

-The Institute has a small number of partial scholarships available in the form of tuition remission.
-Scholarship awards of $500 or $1,000 will be awarded to promising students, who might not otherwise be able to attend.
-Accepted students who receive scholarship assistance will be required to confirm their place in the program shortly after April 15, and will be responsible for paying the balance of the tuition and fees.
+The Institute offers scholarships (in the form of tuition remission) based on merit and need to promising young musicians.
+Accepted students who receive scholarship assistance will be required to confirm their place in the program by April 1 and will be responsible for paying the balance of the tuition and fees at that time.

-To apply for a partial scholarship, please fax (518-580-5548) or e-mail (email@example.com) the following information to our office by March 15, 2017.
-PLEASE NOTE: This information MUST be submitted by the March 15th application deadline in order for your request to be considered.
+To apply for a scholarship, please fax 518-580-5548 or e-mail firstname.lastname@example.org the following information to our office by March 1, 2019.
+Please note: This information must be submitted by the March 1 application deadline in order for your request to be considered.

 All scholarship applications will be considered on an individual basis.
 Requests for financial aid will not affect admission decisions.
-For questions, please contact Maria McColl, Office of the Dean of Special Programs, Skidmore College, at 518-580-5595 or firstname.lastname@example.org.
+For questions, please contact Maria McColl in the Office of the Dean of Special Programs at 518-580-5595 or email@example.com.

 Application fees will not be refunded.